-Guardians/caregivers or family members may visit the school to observe the program and are required to sign in at the main entrance upon arrival.
+Guardians/caregivers may visit the school to observe the program and are required to sign in at the main entrance and a badge will be required to be worn by all visitors.
+A visitor agreement form must also be signed (link below).
 Visits by lawyers, clergy, or other professional service providers are also permitted.
 Visits by friends are not permitted.
 Granite Academy requires advance notice of all visits and reserves the right to limit, postpone or terminate visits by any persons if it proves disruptive to the student being visited or to the student body in general.